nutsfinance/tapio-eth/docs/StableAsset.md

-*This event is emitted when yield is collected by the StableSwap contract.*
+*This event is emitted when yield is collected by the StableAsset contract.*

 #### Parameters